warehouse-13/soda/README.md

 If you stop either the client or the server the connections will be closed.
-This is fine for a test like this, or for short-lived programs which exit immediately after call, but not ideal for long running services.
+This is fine for a test like this, or for short-lived programs which exit immediately after call, but not ideal for long running services which do not reuse a single connection.

 ### Fix it